grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus remote write.md

 A load test could generate vast amounts of data points.
 Storing raw data is almost always unnecessary and could quickly become expensive and complex to scale.

-We can use [Prometheus Histogram types](https://prometheus.io/docs/concepts/metric_types/#histogram) to avoid storing all the raw data of Trend metrics.
+We can use [Prometheus Native Histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) to avoid storing all the raw data of Trend metrics.
 It provides efficient storage with high-precision queries.

 <Blockquote mod="note" title="">